sku6/cs126-final-project-snake/PROPOSAL.md

         * Use keyboard to move the snake
     * Week 2
         * Make the snake move by itself
-        * Create Treat that randomly pops up, use cute image online
+        * Create Treat that randomly pops up
+        * Create a score board
+    * Week 3
         * Extend the length of the snake if it eats a treat
-        * Create a score board
         * Ends the game if the snake touches its' body
-    * Week 3
         * Create Obstacles that randomly pops up
           * Deduct points when hit an obstacle
         * Game ends if score is 0